Return to Index

-- Barefoot Running—Talk to a trainer before making the transition to barefoot running shoes.
+- Barefoot running—Talk to a trainer before making the transition to barefoot running shoes.
 It is not for every type of runner and the switch needs to be done gradually.
-Keep in mind that barefoot running shoes may not have extra support or cushion, but will give your feet protection.
+Keep in mind that barefoot running shoes may not have extra support or cushion, but will give your feet some protection.

 - Walking—Walkers should also look for shock absorption in the heel and especially under the ball of the foot.
 Walking shoes have more rigidity in the front than running shoes, so you can roll off your toes rather than bend through them.

 - Aerobics—Shoes for aerobic conditioning should be lightweight to prevent foot fatigue and have extra shock absorption in the sole beneath the ball of the foot where the most stress occurs.

 - Tennis—For tennis and other court sports, you will need shoes that provide stability on the inside and outside of the foot plus flexibility in the sole beneath the ball of the foot.